Osteopathy for Babies in Farnham | Surrey Hampshire & Berkshire

 Osteopathy for Children hero

-Babies born even a little early (before 39–40 weeks) sometimes have a digestive system that’s still developing.
-Formula milk can be harder to process than breast milk, leading to trapped wind or discomfort.
+Babies born even a little early (before 39 – 40 weeks) sometimes have a digestive system that’s still developing.

 Common Signs